This Shrimp Poblano dish is made with shrimp, onion, garlic, salsa verde, poblano peppers sour cream and lots of cheese.

 Great for all types weather: I looking eating this as is during the summer, but in the winter, I love putting this on a bed of rice.

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Poblano peppers

 See recipe card for quantities.

 Roast the Poblano Peppers.
 At 400°F, roast the poblano peppers for 20 minutes, occasionally turning with tongs.
-Place the peppers in a bowl covered with a clean towel or a plate for 20 minutes extra.
-The skin will blister off the pepper so then take the skin off, cut the pepper on one side and take the seeds out!
+Place the peppers in a bowl covered with a clean towel for 20 minutes extra.
+The skin will blister off the pepper.
+Remove the skin, cut the pepper on one side and take the seeds out.
 Wash under the sink to get some of those difficult seeds out.
-Leave the stem on.
-Place them on a paper towel.
 When dry, cut the pepper into slices.
 In a bowl add the shrimp and season with sazon and salt.

 In a large saucepan on medium-high heat, add the onion and sauté until soft, about 5 minutes.
 Add the garlic for 1 minute, until fragrant.

 Add the shrimp in a single later and cook until the edges turn pink, about 1 minute.
 Flip the shrimp and cook for another minute.
 Remove from heat and add the sour cream and salsa verde as well as the sliced poblano peppers.

 Add the shrimp mixture into an oven safe dish.
 Top with cheese and squeeze lime over the mixture.

 Bake in the oven, at 400°F until the cheese melts, about 3-5 minutes.